 We greatly increased our support for practitioners and trainers, publishing three academic refereed journals plus CONCEPT and a regular magazine supplement in the Daily Record (Scotland's largest selling popular newspaper) as well as web-based materials and other practical resources.
 We ran CPD training programmes and conferences, including co-ordinating the European Year of Lifelong Learning in Scotland and the Commonwealth Heads of Government Youth Forum, with participants meeting Nelson Mandela.
 Other work of significance included developing the Scottish Youth Parliament and programmes around drugs, health, the environment, crime, citizenship education and other issues and establishing national forums, one of which became the Scottish Community Development Alliance.
-We worked closely with SCET (Scottish Council for Educational Technology) where I was appointed chair of the Scottish National Grid for Community Learning Committee, continuing my interest in harnessing the new media for community education and development - one product of this being the on-line Community Channel.
+We worked closely with SCET (Scottish National Grid for Community Learning Committee, continuing my interest in harnessing the new media for community education and development - one product of this being the on-line Community Channel.